Dual battery system

 - Refit the trim panel to the vehicle and secure with 7 factory clips.

-- If you break or lose any of the trim clips, you can find the correct ones here.
+- If you break or lose any of the trim clips, you can find the correct ones here on eBay or here on Amazon.